 Racoon Bandit are picking up steam in the non-steam era.
 The folk-rock consortium formed in 2009 in a well-lit porch in Charlottetown, PEI when songwriters Fraser McCallum and Adam Gallant both tumbled back onto red soil.
-Winners of Music PEI’s Group Recording of the Year and Rock Recording of the Year in January, 2012 is looking like a bright year for this rising group.

 “Into the Hills is an incredible effort, one of those debut albums that obviously comes from a band interested in a long professional career” – Toro Magazine.